djobbo/developers.home-assistant/docs/api/websocket.md

 }
 ```

 For each event that matches, the server will send a message of type `event`.
-The `id` in the message will point at the original `id` of the `listen_event` command.
+The `id` in the message will point at the original `id` of the `subscribe_events` command.

 ```json
 {